Close

 3. CS team is swarmed with tickets as there is simply too many raised issues … why?

-You see the pattern here.
-The problem statement was a rabbit hole, but It was clear where to start.
+The root problem was not on the surface, but It was obvious that communication could be a main factor.
 Customers (shop owners) were unhappy with the frequent shipment processing delays by the Warehouses.
 Since they had no direct communication with the warehouses, all they could do was raising a support ticket.

 The business model of the company would not comply with direct communication channels, but even if it would be the case, it would still not solve the root cause of the problem.

-The conducted user research focused on the following core questions:
+The research analysis focused on the following categories:

 1. What are the most frequent types of issues occurring?